asdiAdi/fem/apps/qr-code-component/README.md

 ### What I learned
 I learned to deploy a monorepo website in Vercel.
 It is as easy as deploying a single website.
 You just have to specify the build command and the directory of the build.
-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.
+If you want th writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.
 I also learned the basics of Jest for

 ## Author